Quick comparison

 Where Shake It On wins

-- Day-of-week scheduling — Run only on weekdays, or only on specific days
+- Day-of-week scheduling: Run only on weekdays, or only on specific days.
+Amphetamine has triggers but not weekly schedule.

 Which should you choose?